evangboucher/DynaDoc/README.md

 ### Why DynaDoc? ###

-DynaDoc was made by a developer who loves AWS and needed the best way to access DynamoDB quickly and effectively.
+DynaDoc was made by a developer who loves AWS and DynamoDB.
+I needed the best way to access DynamoDB quickly and effectively.
 DynaDoc hopes to become that tool!

 ## ToDo List ##
 The current list of things that need to be done next.

 1. Enable temporary params into all smart functions (IE. Ability to change query result item order) Currently only SmartQuery has this feature.
-1. Add smartUpdate (Big feature)
+1. Add smartUpdate
 1. Add smartScan
 2. Add ability to cache failed calls due to provision capcity limit and retry with exponential backoff.
+3. Validate Batch Write calls
+4. Automatically adjust throughput when provision capacity is reached.

 ### License ###
 Released under the terms of the CPAL-1.0 License.

 CPAL-1.0 allows you to make changes, use commercially, and distribute DynaDoc with a few requirements.
 If you modify any file of DynaDoc, you must released the modified files under the CPAL-1.0 license and release the source.
 If you want to use DynaDoc, we ask that you give credit to Mohu for the use of DynaDoc in your project.
-This is best done by including the following three lines on/in your product.
+This is best done by including the following three lines on/in your product's UI.
 If your product has a Graphical User Interface of some sort, we ask that you put these three lines somewhere an end user has access to them.

 ```
 DynaDoc powered by Mohu